alexalemi/blog.alexalemi.com/diffusion.md

 After going through all of the fancy math, the analytic KL divergences involved in the diffusion loss simplify quite nicely:
 $$ \left\langle \log p(x) - \log q(x|z_0) + \log \frac{p(z_T|x)}{q(z_T)} + \frac 1 2 \sum_{t=0}^{T-1} \beta_t \left\lVert \epsilon - \hat \epsilon(z_t,t) \right\rVert^2  \right\rangle $$
-For VDM diffusion the weight terms $\beta_t$ depend on your choice of *noise-schedule*.
+For variational diffusion the weight terms $\beta_t$ depend on your choice of *noise-schedule*.
 For most other diffusion models in the wild, these $\beta_t$ weights are conventionally set to 1.

 ## Closing Thoughts